 SigInt - the cyber security society at The University of Edinburgh

 Students in MSc in Cyber Security, Privacy and Trust programme will also benefit from peer interactions with other students in the School of Informatics through our host of student societies and projects.

 CompSoc (Computer Science Society) is the largest tech student society in Scotland.
 Students with specific interests are gathered in Special Interest Groups.
-SigInt, Cyber Security Interest Group is the most active one.
+SigInt, the Cyber Security Interest Group is the most active one.

 - 1st Place LTDH 2019

 - 1st and 3rd Place Deloitte CTF 2019 Quals

 - 1st out of 204 different universities in the Hack the Box CTF 2020 Quals

 The University of Edinburgh is consistently ranked as one of the top 50 universities in the world.
 It's ranked 16th in the 2022 QS World University rankings, 26th in the Computer Science subject ranking, 22nd in Times Higher Education subject ranking for Computer Science.

 1 - Edinburgh is ranked first in the UK for cryptography, computer security and HCI in CSRankings, it ranks in top 5 in Europe